FalconForceTeam/FalconFriday/0xFF-0050-Powershell_without_powershell_exe-Win.md

 ## False Positives
 Many legitimate programs will use the "system.management.automation.dll".
-This might lead to false positives that require filtering.
+This might lead to false-positives that require filtering.

 ## Suggested Response Actions